mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ## [State Estimation Update](@id PMUStateEstimationUpdateManual)
 An advanced methodology involves users establishing the `PmuStateEstimation` type using [`pmuStateEstimation`](@ref pmuStateEstimation) or [`pmuLavStateEstimation`](@ref pmuLavStateEstimation) just once.
 After this initial setup, users can seamlessly modify existing measurement devices without the need to recreate the `PmuStateEstimation` type.

-This advancement extends beyond the previous scenario where recreating the `Measurement` type was unnecessary, to now include the scenario where `PmuStateEstimation` also does not need to be recreated.
+This approach extends the previous workflow by also avoiding recreation of the `PmuStateEstimation` object.

 !!! tip "Tip"
     The addition of new measurements after the creation of `PmuStateEstimation` is not practical in terms of reusing the `PmuStateEstimation` type.
 Instead, we recommend that users create a final set of measurements and then utilize update functions to manage devices, either putting them in-service or out-of-service throughout the process.